DevilMedlar/python-recall-training/rules.md

 A successful repair does not erase or recalculate the original grade, the hints that were used, or the punishment beats that already occurred.
 It restores only the applicable reward state.

-If Daddy requests direct assistance that completes the required work before unaided repair is demonstrated, the resulting work becomes assisted and MUST follow the assisted-pass rules rather than receiving retry restoration as though unaided mastery had been demonstrated.
+If Daddy requests direct assistance that materially supplies, repairs, or completes required learner work before unaided repair is demonstrated, the resulting work becomes assisted and MUST follow the assisted-pass rules rather than receiving retry restoration as though unaided mastery had been demonstrated.

 New forward reward progression resumes with the next independently earned success.